Quantum effects on neutrino parameters from a flavored gauge boson: RGE of the Weinberg operator with a Z'

 where we used $G = \sqrt{6} g' {\rm diag}(1, -1)$.
 Neglecting the effect of the charged lepton Yukawa couplings (encoded in $\tilde P$), one finds the approximate solutions

 where $a=1 - \alpha/(16\pi^2)\log (M_1/M_{Z'})$, $b=6 g^{\prime 2}/(16\pi^2)\log (M_1/M_{Z'})$.

-From these expressions, it is apparent that even if $\kappa_1$ vanishes at $M_1$, quantum effects will generate a non-zero eigenvalue at $M_{Z'}$.
-More concretely, while the mass hierarchy $\kappa_1/\kappa_2=0$ at the cut-off scale $M_1$ (or more generally $\Lambda$), the mass hierarchy at the scale $M_{Z'}$ is
+From these expressions, it is apparent that even if $\kappa_1$ vanishes at $M_1$, quantum effects will generate a non-zero value at $M_{Z'}$.
+More concretely, while the mass hierarchy is $\kappa_1/\kappa_2=0$ at the cut-off scale $M_1$ (or more generally $\Lambda$), the mass hierarchy at the scale $M_{Z'}$ is

 which typically gives a hierarchy $\sim{\cal O}(10^{-2})$ for $g'\sim 1$.